magnusrodseth/disaster-tweets/assignment-2/README.md

 > Apart from that, design (not develop) your pipeline based on one Advanced modelling techniques.
 Justify your choices (10%).

+The advanced modelling technique we have chosen is Word2Vec embeddings coupled with a Random Forest classifier.

+### Pipeline Design
+Importing Data:

+Similar to the previous pipeline, we start by importing the necessary data.

+**Preprocessing the Data:**

+We clean the tweets like the current pipeline.

+**Word Embeddings with Word2Vec:**

+Instead of using tf-idf vectorization, we use Word2Vec to generate word embeddings for each tweet.
+This is a more sophisticated approach that capture the semantic meaning of words.

+We will first pre-trained a Word2Vec model on a large document corpus using the `gensim`-library.
+Then, we will use the pre-trained model to generate embeddings for each tweet in our dataset.

+**Training a Random Forest Classifier:**

+Train a Random Forest classifier on the Word2Vec embeddings from the training set.
+Fine-tune the hyperparameters of the classifier to achieve the best possible performance.

+**Evaluation:**

+Use the trained Random Forest model to classify tweets in the test set.
+Evaluate the model's performance using F1-score.

+### Justification

+Word2Vec captures the semantic meaning of a word by representing it based on the context the word appears.
+The assumption is that words with similar meanings appear in similar contexts.
+This means words with similar meanings will have embeddings that are close in the vector space.

+**Simplicity:**

+Both Word2Vec and Random Forest are relatively simple models that are easy to implement and interpret.
+This makes the pipeline possible for us to actually understand.

+We considered these alternatives to Word2Vec:
+- Glove
+- FastText
+- Universal Sentence Encoder by Google

+FastText generates embeddings for subwords, so even if a word hasn't been seen during training, it can create a representation for it based on its subwords.
+This feature can be particularly useful for tweets, which often have misspellings, abbreviations, and neologisms.

+However, we found Word2Vec to be the simplest and most intuitive approach.
+If we find that Word2Vec doesn't perform well, we can consider using FastText instead.

+For the classifier, we considered using XGBoost or a neural network with x layers.
+However, we want to start with a simple model like Random Forest and then move on to more complex models if necessary.

+In the end, we considered using BERT for the whole pipeline.
+This would probably result in very good scores using BERTs transfer learning structure.
+However, we found the transformer architecture and attention mechanism very complex to understand.
+Altough it is easy to implement a solution applying a small BERT model in code, we would not be able to understand how it works.

+Random Forest inherently has mechanisms (like bootstrapping and feature randomness) that can reduce the risk of overfitting, especially when dealing with high-dimensional data like Word2Vec embeddings.

+Potential Improvements / Alternatives
+BERT and its Variants:

+As previously mentioned, BERT, along with its variants like DistilBERT and RoBERTa, can offer state-of-the-art performance in text classification tasks.
+By fine-tuning a pre-trained BERT model on our dataset, we might achieve better accuracy than Word2Vec + Random Forest.
+Combining Multiple Embeddings:

+Instead of just relying on Word2Vec, combining embeddings from multiple sources (e.g., FastText, GloVe) might enhance the feature set for the classifier.
+Deep Learning Models:

+Neural network architectures, especially recurrent (like LSTMs) or transformer-based models, can handle sequential data like tweets more effectively.
+Coupling Word2Vec with a neural network might further improve performance.
+Ensemble Methods:

+Instead of just using Random Forest, an ensemble of multiple classifiers might yield better results.
+Methods like stacking can be explored to combine predictions from various models.

 ### Advanced Modelling Technique

-The advanced modelling technique we have chosen is transfer learning, using the BERT model.
+The advanced modelling technique we have chosen is transfer learning using the BERT model.
 BERT, or Bidirectional Encoder Representations from Transformers, is a family of deep learning language models developed by Google.
 BERT is a pre-trained model that can be fine-tuned for specific tasks, i.e. transfer learning.
 In our case, the knowledge gained from pre-training BERT on vast amounts of unlabeled text for a different source task can be transferred to the target task of classifying disaster-related tweets.

 ### Pipeline Design